rwiesenfarth/cppcheck/readme.md

 The final .msi file is generated in win_installer\Build.

+If you are using a different version of Visual Studio, you have to adjust the CrtMergeModule settings in win_installer\config.wxi to reflect the correct runtime.

 ## Compiling - alternative approaches

 Any C++11 compiler should work.
 For compilers with partial C++11 support it may work.
 If your compiler has the C++11 features that are available in Visual Studio 2013 / GCC 4.6 then it will work.